voidvoxel/callable/README.md

 # extfunc

- An extensible function class with a few benefits over the base `Function` class
+An `ExtensibleFunction` class with a few benefits over the base `Function` class.